TheOdinProject/curriculum/rails/project_auth.md

 #### Basic Setup

 1. Think about and spec out how to set up your data models for this application.
 You'll need users with the usual simple identification attributes like name and email and password but also some sort of indicator of their member status.
 They'll need to create posts as well.
 Given what you know about passwords, you'll be using a `:password_digest` field instead of a `:password` field.
 2. Create your new `members-only` Rails app and Github repo.
+Update your README.
 3. Start by migrating and setting up your basic User model (no membership attributes yet).
 4. Include the `bcrypt-ruby` gem in your Gemfile.  `$ bundle install` it.
 4. Add the `#has_secure_password` method to your User file.
-5. Add validation to make sure we've got a password_confirmation field that matches our password field (see [Chapter 6](http://ruby.railstutorial.org/chapters/modeling-users#sec-adding_a_secure_password) again for a refresher).
+5. Add validation to make sure we've got a `password_confirmation` field that matches our `password` field (see [Chapter 6](http://ruby.railstutorial.org/chapters/modeling-users#sec-adding_a_secure_password) again for a refresher).
 6. Go into your Rails console and create a sample user to make sure it works properly.
 It probably looks something like: `User.create(:name => "foobar", :email => "foo@bar.com", :password => "foobar", :password_confirmation => "foobar")`
 7. Test the `#authenticate` command which is now available on your User model (thanks to `#has_secure_password`) on the command line -- does it return the user if you give it the correct password?